 Terri is a dynamic, no-holds-barred live performer and one of the rare female country artists capable of throwing down some impressive guitar work.
 Terri has toured with such superstars as Brad Paisley, Toby Keith, Brooks & Dunn, Reba McEntire, and George Strait.
 In addition, she continues to headline sold-out tours throughout Canada.

-Recently Terri ventured into an exciting new chapter of her career as radio co-host of “America’s Morning Show” with Blair Garner.
-They can currently be heard across the country on Cumulus Radio NASH-FM stations.
+Recently Terri ventured into an exciting new chapter of her career as radio co-host of “America’s Morning Show”.
+The show can currently be heard across the country on Cumulus Radio NASH-FM stations.
+She now hosts “Country Gold with Terri Clark” Country Gold, is a music-intensive, fan-interactive program featuring special guest artists and country classics, airing on more than 100 radio stations.
 She is well on her way to establishing her position as an all-around entertainer in the country music industry.

 Hometown: Florence, SC